 Key differences between B2B and B2C

-In general, most B2B sales transactions are larger than those in B2C and will often have a longer, more complex sales process.
+In general, most B2B sales transactions are larger than those in B2C sales, and will often have a longer, more complex sales process.
 For example, a single consumer may buy a box of printer paper, while a large office might buy 100 boxes at a time, and a retailer may buy 1000+ boxes, that they will sell on at a later date.

 A higher transactional value brings with it additional complications.
 A company that is targeting individual consumers only needs to convince one person to buy.
 A B2B organisation will usually need to convince multiple stakeholders, who are all involved in the purchasing decision and, will have their own priorities.
 One statistic from The Corporate Executive Board suggests there is an average of 6.8 stakeholders involved in any one B2B purchasing decision.